carrel-gr/Alpha2MQTT/README.md

 ![MQTT Devices](Pics/Dave_MQTT_Devices.png)
 - Now click on your device and you'll see this, which is every entity that is provided for your device:
 ![MQTT A2M](Pics/Dave_MQTT_A2M.png)

-### Operating Modes
+### Controlling Your ESS
-To control your ESS, set an Operating Mode and the control parameters used for that mode.
+There are 5 control entities for controlling your ESS.
+There is "**Op Mode**", "**SOC Target**", "**Charge Power**", "**Discharge Power**", and "**Push Power**".
+Control is simple.
+You set an "**Op Mode**" and the other control entities that are appropriate for that mode.
 Operating Modes are a bit different from AlphaESS internal modes.
 They are similar, but add more fuctionality.
 For example, most Alpha modes don't honor a target SOC, but most Operating Modes do.
-Here are all the modes:
+Here are all the modes and which other controls each uses:
-- "**Load Follow**": This is the same as the AlphaESS "Load Follow" except this also honors the "SOC Target" setting.
-Alpha says their "Load Follow" mode and their "Normal" modes are the same.
-This will also use the "Charge Power" and "Discharge Power" settings.
-I don't personally use this mode.
+- "**Load Follow**": This is the same as the AlphaESS "Load Follow" except this also honors the "**SOC Target**" setting.
+(Alpha says their "Load Follow" mode and their "Normal" modes are the same.)
+This mode uses "**Charge Power**" and "**Discharge Power**" settings.
+I don't personally use this mode in my automations.
-- "**Target SOC**": This will charge or discharge the ESS, as appropriate, to reach the "SOC Target".
-This will use the "Charge Power" and "Discharge Power" settings.
+- "**Target SOC**": This will charge or discharge the ESS, as appropriate, to reach the "**SOC Target**".
+This will use the "**Charge Power**" and "**Discharge Power**" settings.
-- "**Push To Grid**": This will push power to the grid until the "SOC Target" is reached.
-It only uses the "Push Power" setting to determine the discharge power.
-When PV is producing more than the house loaed, this pushes the excess PV power **plus** the "Push Power" amount to the grid.
-When PV is producing less than the house load, then this pushes the "Push Power" amount to the grid.
+- "**Push To Grid**": This will push power to the grid until the "**SOC Target**" is reached.
+It only uses the "**Push Power**" setting to determine the discharge power.
+When PV is producing more than the house load, this pushes the excess PV power **plus** the "**Push Power**" amount to the grid.
+When PV is producing less than the house load, then this pushes the "**Push Power**" amount to the grid.
 The Alpha2MQTT controller dynamically adjusts the AlphaESS setting (without needing HA involvement) to achieve this.
 - "**PV Charge**": This will charge the ESS only from PV power that exceeds the house load.
-This uses the "SOC Target" and "Charge Power" settings.
+This uses the "**SOC Target**" and "**Charge Power**" settings.
 When PV power is less than the house load, the grid is used to supply the difference.
-If PV power exceeds the house load plus "Charge Power", or if the "SOC Target" is reached, then excess PV is pushed to the grid.
+The ESS is charged only when PV power exceeds the house load.
+If PV power exceeds the house load plus "**Charge Power**", or if the "**SOC Target**" is reached, then excess PV is pushed to the grid.
 - "**Max Charge**": This will charge the ESS from any source (PV or grid) as fast as it can until it is full.
 Grid supplies the house load.
 Excess PV is pushed to the grid.
 - "**No Charge**": This will not charge the ESS from any source, and will use the ESS for house loads when PV is less than the house load.
 Excess PV is pushed to the grid.

 ### AlphaESS Specs
 Alpha2MQTT honours 1.28 AlphaESS Modbus documentation.
 The latest register list I found came from October 2024.